 Writer.
 Reader.
 Obsessive Organiser.

-I don’t have countless vivid memories of being a kid.
-I’ve no idea why, but often when I think back, it’s like I’m trying to recall an old, vaguely familiar television show.
+I don’t have particularly vivid memories of being a kid.
+I’ve no idea why, but often when I think back, it’s like I’m trying to recall an old, vaguely familiar TV show; it’s comforting, but fuzzy around the edges.
 One very clear memory I do have though, is of a cupboard.
 No ordinary cupboard, but a cupboard full of books.
-To be exact, a stock cupboard in the school Library where my mum taught.
+To be exact, a stock cupboard in the library of the school where my mum taught.
 I can still picture the small airless space, the piles and piles of novels (curriculum specific) and the musty smell of well-thumbed paper.
 I loved it.
 If someone had locked me in, I would have happily stayed there all day.
-Flash forward thirty something years (let’s not linger on those numbers) and I’m still thinking about being in that cupboard, surrounded by all those stories.
-For me, that’s where it all begins and ends, with the power and shared experience of stories.
+Flash forward thirty-something years (let’s not linger on those numbers) and I’m still thinking about being in that cupboard, surrounded by all those stories.

-When not writing, you’ll probably find me chatting about film on a podcast, obsessively organising something, or in a cupboard reading a book.
-(Bookshop staff - check your stock rooms.)
+When not writing, you’ll probably find me obsessively organising , lurking in a library, watching Murder She Wrote, or hiding in a cupboard reading a book.

 Sinéad